MicrosoftDocs/customer-insights/ci-docs/data/faqs-profile-summary.md

 ## What is customer insights on Sales lead summaries?

 This AI-powered feature enables sellers to see a single insight from Customer Insights - Data to help them make better decisions about how to engage and interact with their customer.
-The insight appears on the Dynamics 365 Sales’ lead summary when the seller asks Sales Copilot (preview) to sumarize a lead.
+The insight appears on the Dynamics 365 Sales’ lead summary when the seller asks Sales Copilot (preview) to summarize a lead.

 ## What are the feature’s capabilities?